Chase Sapphire Preferred® Card vs. Capital One Venture X Rewards Credit Card

 N/A

-These bonuses are very similar.
+These offers are very similar.
 They both require the exact same amount of spend in the same amount of time, and both are worth roughly the same amount of money.
 This is a tie.

 Chase Sapphire Preferred® Card offers 5x points on travel booked through Chase Ultimate Rewards, 3x on dining, 3x points on online grocery purchases, 3x points on select streaming services, 2x points on other travel and 1x point on everything else.
 You also get a $50 hotel credit for hotel stays booked through Chase.
 Note that the grocery purchases must be made online and that this offer excludes Target, Walmart, and wholesale clubs.
 This card also offers 25% more value for your points when you use them to purchase travel through Chase.
+You get a 10% points boost every year as well.

 Here are the details for each card.